ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 .. warning::

-   Although you can add up to add up to four components per group, all components in a given group must match a region on the screen before a match will be declared and any action(s) taken.
+   Although you can add up to add up to four components per group, all components of all groups must be detected before any action(s) will be taken.

 In addition to manually selecting the bounds of the region, you can right-click on any point on the screen and Alyvix will try to automatically determine (:ref:`autocontour <glossary_autocontour>`)